Students qualify for the Honor Roll with a semester grade point average of 3.70 or higher.

-Academic certificates are awarded in May to all students who earn 3.80 on their cumulative grade point average.
-Scholastic letters are awarded to sophomores, juniors, and seniors who earn a cumulative G.P.A. of 3.80.
+Academic certificates are awarded in May to all students who earn a cumulative grade point average of 3.70 or above.
+Scholastic letters are awarded to sophomores, juniors and seniors who earn a cumulative GPA of 3.70.
 In successive years, letter recipients earn pins.
 Medals are awarded in each department, as selected by the faculty, based on departmental criteria.

-Beginning with the graduating class of 2015, students will be recognized based upon their cumulative weighted grade point average.
-The grade point average will be calculated on coursework completed only at St. Dominic High School.
-Honors will be awarded as follows:
+Students are recognized based upon their cumulative weighted grade point average at graduation.
+The grade point average is calculated using only coursework completed at St. Dominic High School.
+Honors are awarded as follows:

-The purpose of the National Honor Society is to give recognition to outstanding students.
-Membership in the NHS is recognized nationally as one of the highest honors that a high school student receives.
-Membership is an honor bestowed upon a student based upon a combination of scholarship, good citizenship and personal qualities of leadership, service, and character.
+The purpose of National Honor Society is to give recognition to outstanding students.
+Membership in NHS is recognized nationally as one of the highest honors that a high school student receives.
+Membership is an honor bestowed upon a student based upon a combination of scholarship, good citizenship and personal qualities of leadership, service and character.

-The NAHS is a local chapter of a national organization that recognizes students who excel in art and have personal qualities of good citizenship, leadership, service, and character.
-Minimum eligibility requirements are: student must be in grade 10-12, currently enrolled in an art class or have successfully completed at least one year of art at SDHS.
+The NAHS is a local chapter of a national organization that recognizes students who excel in art and have personal qualities of good citizenship, leadership, service and character.
+Student must be in grade 10-12, be currently enrolled in an art class or have successfully completed at least one year of art at SDHS.
 Transfer students must have a letter from their art teacher and must fulfill requirements of this chapter.
 Eligible students are asked to complete an application form.
 Enrollment is limited.